IamAbhinav01/iamAbhinav01/readme.md

 ##  Featured Projects
 **Pinned showcases from GitHub:**
+- **MedSageAI** – A DEEP LEARNING + AI POWERED MEDICAL WEBPAGE where uploading a medical image and get a analysis on it and ai powered chatbot doctor .
 - **Derick** – An offline, VS Code AI coding assistant (local LLMs)
 - **LexAI Justice** – Voice AI for Indian law navigation
 - **GenAI** – Compact GenAI toolkit for NLP tasks